mjskier/lrose-docker-scripts/docker-container.md

    ```

-3. Get a interactive shell in the container and run multiple commands from inside the container
+3. Get an interactive shell in the container and run multiple commands from inside the container

    `docker run -it ... /bin/bash`